 - a.
 The financial reporting is reliable. - b.
-The Center is in compliance with all applicable laws and regulations. - c.
+The Center is in compliance with all applicable laws and regulations.

+c.
 Management's performance reporting systems are reliable.

-The Wilson Center Director, the Chief Operating Officer and Chief Financial Officer all sign a representation letter to the external auditors, KPMG, stating that the Center's special-purpose federal appropriated financial statements, as well as the audited annual consolidated financial statements issued later, comply with all applicable regulations and accounting principles to the best of their knowledge.
+The Wilson Center Director and Interim Chief Financial Officer sign a representation letter to the external auditors, KPMG, stating that the Center's special-purpose federal appropriated financial statements, as well as the audited annual consolidated financial statements issued later, comply with all applicable regulations and accounting principles to the best of their knowledge.